stoeffel/reassemble-string/readme.md

 Type: `function(a, b)`

 `a` is the last character of the previous word.
-`b` is the first character of the next word.
+`b` is the first character of the next word lowercased.

 You should return a string.